 CHKDSK G: /f/r/x

-If a message appears stating file are in use on the volume and it needs to force a dismount, type 'y' and press 'enter' on your keyboard to continue.
+If a message appears stating files are in use on the volume and it needs to force a dismount, type 'y' and press 'enter' on your keyboard to continue.

-This will perform a "check disk" on the PRIVATE volume, and look for any corruption problems.
+This will perform a "check disk" on the PRIVATE USB and look for any corruption problems.
 Be sure to repair if prompted.